 The Master of Science in Plant Biotechnology at Ghent University covers in a one-year program all aspects of modern Plant Biotechnology related to state of the art technologies, plant growth and development, abiotic stress and biotic interactions, IP and safety regulation.
 Moreover, through elective courses and a substantial Master project, students can specialize in their field of interest.
 The teaching language is English, so an English certificate (CEF B2-level or higher) is required.

 Our training in Plant Biotechnology is embedded in an environment of top science and industrial entrepreneurship where translational research enables the transfer of knowledge from plant models to crops.

-Ghent University in collaboration with the Flemish Institute for Biotechnology (VIB) has a long standing tradition of converting basic plant science into successful industrial entities: Plant Genetic Systems (now BASF Agricultural Solutions Belgium NV, previously Bayer Crop Science), CropDesign (now a BASF Plant Science company), Devgen (now Syngenta) and more recently Biotalys and Aphea.Bio.
+Ghent University in collaboration with the VIB has a long standing tradition of converting basic plant science into successful industrial entities: Plant Genetic Systems (now BASF Agricultural Solutions Belgium NV, previously Bayer Crop Science), CropDesign (now a BASF Plant Science company), Devgen (now Syngenta) and more recently Biotalys and Aphea.Bio.
 Today, these companies together with our plant research center form the largest European Plant Biotechnology campus.
 Both our companies and research labs are continuously recruiting talented people for research positions.

 Minimum Admission Requirements